Raspberriez/Raspberriez/README.md

-- Add all the SD models I wanna try (Naiad)
+- Add all the SD models I wanna try
-- Rewrite the app to fix codesign issues (Naiad)
+- Rewrite the app to fix codesign issues
 - Test ElleKit on sideloaded
 - Add orig for batched hooks
 - Add GroupableFunc